emanoel-bruno/Funny-Shell-Script/README.md

 # Spider_Pig
-This is program made with shell script that show the image of "spider pig" from simpsons ad play the it's song.
+This is a program made with shell script that show the image of "spider pig" from simpsons ad play the it's song.

 It uses the command xcowsay and mpg123.